|A pleasing persona a need to be liked|

-The placement of Venus in the first house places high value on being well-liked, and may be occupied with the way they look, dress and behave.
+The placement of Venus in the 1st house places a high value on being well-liked, and may be occupied with the way they look, dress and behave.
 The individual goes out in the world wanting to please and cultivate a pleasant persona.
 They are also likely to be concerned and preoccupied with their own attractiveness.
 While not always classically beautifully, there is something delightfully charming, gracious, and attractive about them, and these endearing qualities are pleasing on first meeting.

 This position can indicate a natural ability to work with the public and in partnerships of all kinds.
 Overly keen to create a harmonious environment, these people can be over-accommodating, bending over backwards for others.
 However, there is also an innate talent for putting others at their ease.
 The individual may possess fine diplomatic and social skills; promoting co-operation and compromise.
 Venus here dislikes conflicts, and may be known as calm and easy going people.